elocowan/lowerpower-hugo/content/posts/2023-02-22-setting-up-hugo.md

 So what is happening when I "install hugo" is that I'm downloading the Hugo function so I can use it to make HTML files.

-Prerequisites
+## Actually starting the setup

+Prerequisites:
-"Although not required in all cases, Git and Go are often used when working with Hugo."
+> "Although not required in all cases, Git and Go are often used when working with Hugo."

-So first, I need to download Go.
+So, I download Go.
-I do want to learn more about Go, but right now I just want to download it.
+In the future I want to learn more about Go, but right now I just want to download it.

-Go is a language, so I'm putting in on my computer so that I can install Hugo.

-I could download the binary code for Hugo and extract the archive, move the executable to the desired directory, add the directory to the PATH environment variable, verify I have execute permission on the file, then execute the binary to install that way....
+To install hugo, I could download the binary code, extract the archive, move the executable to the desired directory, add the directory to the PATH environment variable, verify I have execute permission on the file, then execute the binary to install that way....

-BUT, I'm just going to use Homebrew, a package manager for macOS
+BUT, I'm just going to use Homebrew, a package manager for macOS.

 Then I'll use the suggested quickstart, to "learn to create a Hugo site in minutes."

-2:25pm

-2:29pm
 Quickstart site is up and running.
 Super quick start.
 I have questions about what it means to have a development server going.